Julianne Kissinger Shows Off Bare Booty In Super Short Skirt

 “Too easy, clueless, cher didn’t look half as good as you do in that skirt,” wrote another follower.

 Julianne also rocked another similarly tiny skirt in a social media update from a week ago.
-That time, she opted for a hardly-there t-shirt and a matching, pleated skirt.
+That time, she opted for a tiny T-shirt and a matching pleated skirt.
 In the first photo of the two-part series, she posed with her back facing the camera and her right knee raised in the air.
 Her tiny top left her chest bare and her sideboob was hard to miss.
 In addition, she stuck her tongue out playfully for the flirty photo.